-Dr. Wegner teaches courses in the areas of augmentative and alternative communication, communication and developmental disabilities, and advocacy and leadership.
+Dr. Wegner teaches courses in the areas of augmentative and alternative communication and communication and developmental disabilities.
 She provides clinical teaching to students enrolled in practicum through her facilitation of the Communication and Advocacy Team (CAT) within the Schiefelbusch Clinic.
 The CAT team provides services and advocacy for individuals with complex communication needs.
 Dr. Wegner also mentors students pursuing MA and Ph.D.degrees.

 - Individuals with complex communication needs

 - Advocacy and leadership